Hash Tables

 • Are several identical keys possible?

-By answering the two questions you get the four different ordered associative containers std::set, std::multiset, std::map, and std::multimap.
+You get the four ordered associative containers std::set, std::multiset, std::map, and std::multimap by answering the two questions.

 Of course, you can apply the two questions to the unordered associative containers.
 Now you get the containers std::unordered_set, std::unordered_multiset, std::unordered_map, and std::unordered_multimap.

 All that is left is to write down the systematic.
-If the name of the container has the component
+If the container’s name has the component

 • map, it has an associated value.